 Sprint.
 Introduced by Scrum, this word is synonymous with the Agile “iteration”.
 “Sprint” is shorter, rolls nicely off the tongue, and probably comes from Scrum’s rugby analogy.
 I think most Agile practitioners don’t know rugby or care for it.
 They do know, however, the more common meaning of sprinting: running very fast over a short distance.
 Does your team sometimes feel rushed or work unsustainably?
 The word might have some subconscious effect on their behaviour.

 Velocity.
 Many Agile teams use this planning concept as a measure of their capacity to produce value in an iteration.
 Other people hear “velocity,” understand it as “speed,” and if they already misunderstand Agile as better-cheaper-faster, they will put subtle pressure on the team to increase it.
-I try to steer clear of the word “velocity”, preferring instead “capacity” (how much time people have for work) and “output” (how much stuff they turn out).
+I try to steer clear of the word “velocity”, preferring “capacity” instead.

 Resources.
 Organizations use and manage resources to produce value.
-For decades, professionals are educated that a subcategory of resources is “human resources,” which can be managed as any other non-human subcategory: counted, traded, shared, and exploited.
+For decades, professionals have been educated that a category of resources is “human resources,” which can be managed as any other non-human category: counted, traded, shared, and exploited.
 In Agile, people matter far more than products and processes, and the approach is that of trust, respect, safety, and sustainability.
 Most managers I know aren’t even aware that these two perspectives exist, and don’t realize the dehumanizing effect of this neutral-sounding word.

 Games.
 More and more Agile coaches enjoy introducing their teams to games.
 To them, “games” is code for “structured, facilitated, and informal activities with props for accomplishing an important outcome for the team.”
 It took me a while to figure this code out; not all teams and managers, however, have that patience.
 They hear “game” in a professional context and think, “We don’t do that.”
 An alternative, which is admittedly more bland but doesn’t create misunderstandings as much, is “activities.”